Guide

 Published by the UK Money Calculators editorial team.
 Last updated for the 2026/27 tax year.

-If your income exceeds £100,000, pension contributions become even more valuable than they appear.
-That is because the Personal Allowance — the amount of income you can earn tax-free — starts to taper away above £100,000.
-A sufficiently large pension contribution can reduce your income below that threshold and restore the allowance, effectively creating a very high rate of tax relief.
-For some people earning in this range, the effective relief rate can approach 60%.
+Once your income exceeds £100,000, pension contributions become even more valuable.
+The Personal Allowance, the amount you earn tax-free, starts to taper away above that level.
+A large enough contribution can bring your income back below £100,000 and restore the allowance.
+For many people in this range, the effective relief rate approaches 60%.

 How the Personal Allowance taper works

-Pension contributions reduce your adjusted net income, which can push it back below £100,000 and restore the full Personal Allowance.
-The combination of direct tax relief and the restored allowance makes pension saving exceptionally tax-efficient in this income range.
+Pension contributions reduce adjusted net income.
+Get below £100,000 and the full Personal Allowance is restored.
+The direct tax relief combined with the restored allowance makes pension saving exceptionally efficient in this range.

 Worked example